This Greece Travel Guide aims to provide you with simple and stress-free travel planning information and inspiration for planning a trip to Greece.

 - Luxury Hotels & Resorts – Greece has its fair share of 5 star properties (especially on the islands), some of which have been named in top lists of accommodation around the world.
 These will offer you brilliant service and a top location, sometime with incredible views of the surrounding area.

 Greece has a variety of eating options that will suit all budgets and tastes.
+The capital, Athens, is a foodie heaven!.
 While you will find the majority of its restaurants and cafes serve local and European/Mediterranean dishes, the country is expanding and becoming more multicultural with its cuisine offerings.

 - Supermarkets/Markets – Save money and shop in supermarkets and local markets for snacks, picnic lunches and even ingredients to make a whole meal in your self catering accommodation.